Admission & Application

 Can't decide?
 Check out our tips: CV (resume) vs Motivation - How do I choose?

 HOW?
 You will upload your CV and answer the motivation questions in the Online Application Form (OLAF).
 Even if you choose to be evaluated based on your motivation, you are still required to upload your CV to your application as this often includes important information which can be used when evaluating your application.
-Your CV and answer to the motivation question must be written in English.
+Your CV or answer to the motivation question must be written in English.
+CV's or motivation question answers written in a language other than English will receive 0 selection points for this section.

 IBA is classified as a Numerus Fixus programme.
 You can only apply for two Numerus Fixus programmes in the Netherlands.
-Numerux fixus means:
+Numerus fixus means:

 - a fixed date admission: Applications will be evaluated upon submission but the results will be published on the 15th of April.

 - ranking: Applicants who submit a complete application by the application deadline will be added to the IBA ranking.
-The top 650 candidates will be offered admission to the programme.
-All other eligible applicants will be placed waiting list.
+The top 750 candidates will be offered admission to the programme.
+All other eligible applicants will be placed on a waiting list.

 - early deadlines: The ultimate deadline for registering for a numerus fixus programme in the Dutch national student registration system Studielink is 15 January.
 The Dutch government has determined this deadline and exceptions are not possible.

 The first step in the application process is to register in the Dutch national student registration system Studielink.
-Studielink opens on the 1 October, 2019 and closes on 15 January, 2020 at 23:59 CET (Central European Time).
+Studielink opens on the 1 October, 2021 and closes on 15 January, 2022 at 23:59 CET (Central European Time).
+This is not the actual application!
+Only once you have completed the 2nd step of the process, the RSM Online Application Form (OLAF), you will be considered an applicant.

-- Access https://www.studielink.nl/ and register before 15th January 2020.
+- Access https://www.studielink.nl/ and register before 15th January 2022.
 When you are a resident of the Netherlands, you can only submit an enrolment application if you use DigiD.
-Make sure to apply for your DigiD on time as it takes approximately five days to receive your DigiD login details.
+Apply on time for your DigiD as it takes approximately five days to receive your DigiD login details.

 - Enter your previous education.

-- Important automatic e-mails: confirmation registration and your EUR student number.
-You can ignore the email asking to send your diploma to education institution.
+- You can ignore the emails asking to send your diploma or a copy of your passport / ID to education institution.
 Instead you will upload these documents to the RSM Online Application Form (OLAF).

 Copy of a valid passport / ID